Smantii/dctkit/docs/theory.md

 properly the boundary matrices.
 To do so, we choose one of the two possible orientations, clockwise or counterclockwise, for all the
-$n$-cells and this choice induces an orientation for all the $p$-cells with $0 \leq p \leq n-1$, see [@hirani2003discrete] Definition 2.3.5.
+$n$-cells and this choice induces an orientation for all the $p$-cells with $0 \leq p \leq n-1$, see (Hirani 2003) Definition 2.3.5.

-We follow the vision of [@hirani2003discrete] who says that points (i.e.
+We follow the vision of (Hirani 2003) who says that points (i.e.
-$0$-cells) have no orientation, even though in [@tonti2013mathematical] points are oriented as sinks or sources.
+$0$-cells) have no orientation, even though in (Tonti 2013) points are oriented as sinks or sources.

 Following this receipt, we are able to give an orientation to the all the $p$-cells of the primal complex.
 This induces an orientation of all the $p$-cells of the dual complex and this is due to the the fact that the primal $p$-cells and dual $(n-p)$-cells have a clear association.
-Following the algorithm described in Remark 2.5.1 of [@hirani2003discrete] we are able to orient all the dual $p$-cells.
+Following the algorithm described in Remark 2.5.1 of (Hirani 2003) we are able to orient all the dual $p$-cells.
 Geometrically, we orient the dual $(n-p)$-cell rotating of $\pi/2$ counterclockwise the orientation of the corresponding primal $p$-cell.

 We follow the previous rule to orient primal and dual complex.
 Note that this choice is crucial: if we change the orientation rule, we will also have to touch the definition of the operators (coboundary, hodge star, etc).
-For example, in [@grady2010discrete] the induced orientation of the dual complex is different and consequently the definition of the operators is different.
+For example, in (Grady and Polimeni 2010) the induced orientation of the dual complex is different and consequently the definition of the operators is different.

 ### Dual boundary